What are your top tips for long haul flights? I frequently get asked this question by friends, relatives and readers. It’s time I answer it here.

 Drink lots of water

-The food you eat on the plane does make a difference, but what you drink makes an even bigger one.
-Hence, one of my favorite tips for long haul flights.
-Drink lots and lots of water – I think I managed to drink up to 3 liters on a 14 hours flight from Buenos Aires to Rome.
-Drinking water helps you stay hydrated.
+One of my favorite tips for long haul flights is to drink lots and lots of water – it helps you stay hydrated.
 This in turn will help you fight jet-lag.
 Another benefit of drinking so much?
 You will certainly need to pee more often.
 Which means you will be forced to get up and walk.
 Good for circulation.

 Take your shoes off

 One of my favorite tips for long haul flights is to take your shoes off.
-You obviously need to make sure they do not stink or else the air on entire plane will become nasty to breathe – just don’t be that person.
-Make sure to wear socks too (more about that later).
+You obviously need to make sure they do not stink Make sure to wear socks too (more about that later).

 Don’t wear makeup

-More about what moisturizer and other long haul flight essentials below.
+More about moisturizer and other long haul flight essentials below.